Cap-go/website/src/content/docs/docs/upgrade/from-v2-to-v3.md

 This will also remove the need to update often the plugin, most updates will be done server side, and you will get it without any change in your side.

-> ⚠️ Reset when update becomes default, so if you prefer not to remove all download versions when update from the store, do this:
+> ⚠️ Reset when an update becomes the default, so if you prefer not to remove all download versions when updating from the store, do this:

 ```json
 {